There are many reasons you might want to use a VPN, but the main ones usually revolve around security and privacy.

 Top 7 Crypto accepting VPN Services

-In first spot, we have VPN.ac – a smaller service than others on this list, but still a highly-capable service and one of the VPNs that accept Bitcoin and other Crypto.
+In the first spot, we have VPN.ac – a smaller service than others on this list, but still a highly-capable service and the best VPN that accepts Bitcoin payments and other Crypto.

-It features servers in over 20 countries, most of which are in Europe and America, but also in Asia and Australia.
-You will need to check they cover areas you're likely to connect to, to make sure they're suitable for your needs.
+It features VPN servers in over 20 countries, most of which are in Europe and America, but also in Asia and Australia.

 As for payments, there are numerous ways to pay, including cryptocurrency.
 VPN.ac accepts a vast number of them, including Bitcoin, Bitcoin Cash, Litecoin, Ethereum, Dash, Dogecoin, Monero, Ripple, and more.

-The service also offers secure 256-bit encryption and utilises a 4096-bit RSA key for handshaking, which is at the upper end of the industry.
+The service also offers secure 256-bit encryption and utilises a 4096-bit RSA key for handshaking, which is at the industry's upper end.
 We really like the fact they support Wireguard too.